jefkine/UserTrailJS/README.md

 # UserTrailJS

 You can track a user's activities on your page by element classes and element ids already on your page.
-Use elementsToTrack array to set up specific elements to be tracked.
+Use the elementsToTrack array to set up specific elements to be tracked.

 Example: